porvata/Cookies-Writeup-picoCTF/README.md

 **SOLUTION:**

-1. Go to the website
+1. Go to the website you're given in the Description

 2. If you play around with the site you'll notice that if you enter certain cookie names, you'll be taken to a page that says "I love <cookie name entered>"